rbadillap/kotal-documentation/docs/ethereum/examples/poa.md

       client: geth
 ```

-In the example network above, we created a proof of authority network as indicated by `consensus: poa`, The most important setting in proof of authority network gensis is `signers`, we set the account `0xd2c21213027cbf4d46c16b55fa98e5252b048706` as the only signer.
-We also set the network id and chain id to `4444` and prefunding the account `0x48c5F25a884116d58A6287B72C9b069F936C9489` with 100,000 eth :moneybag:
+In the example network above, we created a proof of authority network as indicated by `consensus: poa`, The most important setting in proof of authority network genesis is `signers`, we set the account `0xd2c21213027cbf4d46c16b55fa98e5252b048706` as the only signer.
+We also set the network id and chain id to `4444` and funding the account `0x48c5F25a884116d58A6287B72C9b069F936C9489` with 100,000 eth :moneybag:

 :::info **How node becomes a signer** :pencil2:
 Any node can be a signer by importing a private key that corresponds to an address in the genesis `signers` list.